HollyKArnold/ClaaTU/README.md

 If given this group file, in lieu of performing the steps described in 6A above, Claatu will do the following.
 1. Calculate the *observed group coreness* for each clade in each group.
 In our tutorial example, this means for every clade, we will have three coreness values calculated across each group (Primates, Arteriodactyla, Carnivores).
 The *observed group coreness* is simply the number of group samples a clade is found divided by the total number of samples that are a part of the group.
-2. The OTU matrix will be shuffled.
+2. Shuffle the tip-to-OTU labels.
 For each permutation:
 2A.
 The CTU matrix will be calculated for the new shuffled OTU matrix.
 2B.
 A *shuffled group coreness* will be calculated for each clade from the suffled OTU table.